 10:30 - Room 160 A and B Burkhiser Technology Complex

 This exam is designed for junior and senior students.
 The topics will focus on wise use of credit cards and identity theft, balancing a checkbook, buying a home and car, getting insurance, and budgeting.

 08:30 - Room 237 Old Admin

 Submit photos 8:30-10:30 a.m.
-This exercise is to gauge a student's skill at making pictures for publication in student newspapers, yearbooks, or other recurring, student-produced publications such as campus and/or club newsletters, alumni publications, school-sanctioned Web sites, etc. Eligible pictures must have been published in one of the aforementioned publications between March 16, 2012 and March 15, 2013.
-Students must be able to prove the publication is student-produced and recurring (A note form the adviser or other school administrator or official will suffice).
-Students will be judged on the basic technical quality of their images (focus, lighting, exposure), and the journalistic quality of content, composition, and caption writing.
-Pictures should be brought to 2nd floor of Old Admin (room 237) either as prints (no larger than 8x10 inches) or on a USB flash drive or a CD as digital images in .jpeg or .tiff format.
+This exercise is to gauge a student's skill at making pictures for publication in student newspapers, yearbooks, or other recurring, student-produced publications such as campus and/or club newsletters, alumni publications, school-sanctioned Web sites, etc. Eligible pictures must have been published in one of the aforementioned publications between March 16, 2017, and March 16, 2018.
+Students must be able to prove the publication is student-produced and recurring (A note from the adviser or other school administrator or official will suffice).
+Students will be judged on the journalistic qualities of content and composition; and on basic technical quality of their images (focus, lighting, exposure).
+Pictures should be brought to the 2nd floor of Old Admin (room 237) either as prints (no larger than 8x10 inches) or on a USB flash drive or a CD as digital images in .jpeg or .tiff format (.jpg preferred).
 All submissions must be accompanied by a tear sheet from the medium in which they were published (if it is a yearbook page not yet published, then the galley or page dummy will suffice) or the URL of the website.
 The photos will be graded by a team of judges created by CSC's Communication and Social Sciences department.
 Please contact Mr. Michael D. Kennedy for more information.One entry is a single photo.
 Maximum of four entries per student.
 No more than three students from any one school.

 Physical Education Sports Knowledge